suffolklibraries/sljekyll/_events/lowestoft-2018-10-23-comic-art-4pm.md

 breadcrumb: y
 ---

-Aged 11-16?
-Want to have a go at designing your own computer game?
-This workshop, part of NessFest Youth Arts Festival, is for you!
+11-19 year-olds are invited to drop into the library and have a go at making some comic art.

 No need to book.